 Kinsler’s final appearance on the list features another Detroit band – the White Stripes.
 Kinsler alternated between Wonder and the White Stripes to introduce his at-bats in Detroit.
 Interestingly, his former double-play partner, Jose Iglesias, adopted the song when he left Detroit.

 The song is so powerful that the 2019 World Series MVP used it as his walk-up song, proving that a seven-nation army (or the Houston Astros) couldn’t hold him back.
+Truly, Seven Nation Army is one of the absolute greatest baseball walk up songs of all time.

 A walk-up song can become as iconic as the player that chose it.
 Some walk-up songs will forever be associated with moments, locations, and players.
 In stadiums like Coors Field and Nationals Park, fans want to participate in the walk-up moment, joining their favorite players by singing or clapping along.